atanvarno69/arch-install/README.md

 * `Network configuration`: You should *not* customize.
 The default configuration is a dependency for these tools to optionally install a desktop environment later.
 If you do not intend to have a desktop system, you can customize this.
   If you do, you will be responsible for getting your system connected to the internet.
-* `Additional packages`: Free to customize, but see the appendix to the guide for an explaination of the default additional packages if you want to remove any.
+* `Additional packages`: Free to customize, but see the appendix for an explaination of the default additional packages if you want to remove any.
 Adding additional packages here is not harmful, but it is probably better to install them on your working system later.
 * `Optional respositories`: Free to customize.
 * `Timezone`: Free to customize.
 * `Automatic time sync (NTP)`: Free to customize.